heyx3/Bplus.jl/docs/Resources.md

   * `recompute_mips::Bool = true` if true, automatically computes mips after clearing.

 ### Setting pixels

+When setting a texture's pixels, you must provide an array of the same dimensionality as the texture you're setting.
+Cubemap textures are considered 3D, with Z spanning the 6 faces.

 To generically set a texture's pixels without knowing the format type, use `set_tex_pixels(tex, pixels::PixelBuffer; args...)` and Julia will infer it from the texture format and provided pixel format.